remdiz/dmvc/README.md

 ```
 Use dmvc_client.js on client-side.

+Take a look at the [simple example](https://github.com/remdiz/dmvc-simple-app) shows the basic principles of module.

   This is a library for a single-page Web application development.
   Wish List:
   * transfer the entire application logic on the server work.
 This approach should reduce browser hardware requirements.